LattePandaTeam/Docs/content/streaming_cable/set_up_ubu_rdp_client.md

 ## Configuration Completed

 Now, you are in.
 Next time, you can power on the Server Computer, connect the Streaming Cable, then click and run.
-You can also try other software solution. enjoy it!
+You can also try other software solution.
+Enjoy!